CERTIFIED VOLUNTEER QUALIFICATIONS

 - Maximum released offenders have been out for three (3) years with no probation, parole or pending criminal charges.

-- Former offenders are completely off parole and/or probation and have been out (off paper) for three (3) years.
+- Probationers and Parolees are completely off parole and/or probation and have been out for three (3) years.

 - Reference checks provide evidence of maturity, sobriety and a record of responsible citizenship.

 - All normal procedures for certification have been satisfactorily completed as described above.